martinsneath/eda/README.md

 Exploratory Data Analysis Project 1

-The file house that is read by each program and included was greated using grep on the unix command line to save reading the entire dataset in
+The file house that is read by each program and included was created using grep on the unix command line to save reading the entire dataset in

 If you were to run these scripts you would download the file "house" and